ethan-pickering/ethan-pickering.github.io/_pages/home.md

 I completed my Ph.D. in Mechanical Engineering working with <a href="https://www.colonius.caltech.edu/" target="_blank">Professor Tim Colonius</a> on reduced-order turbulence models at the <a href="https://www.caltech.edu/" target="_blank">California Institute of Technology</a>.
 I began my studies (B.S.) at Case Western Reserve University in Mechanical and Aerospace Engineering (Summa Cum Laude) and continued with a Masters (M.S.) in Mechanical Engineering studying building energy efficiency data analytics.
 I have work experience with Philips Healthcare, NASA, and the Great Lakes Energy Institute.
 In these roles I spent time working as a prototype engineer, a thermodynamic system modeler, and a building energy data analyst.
 Currently,  I am pursuing research at the intersection of computational fluid dynamics and data science.

+### Active Learning for Discovering Extremes

+My recent research activity centers around discovery and prediction of extreme events by leveraging recent advancements in deep neural networks and Bayesian statistics.
+Check out this quick 3 minute <a href="https://www.youtube.com/watch?v=ZYbB9TayxmQ" target="_blank">video</a> for a snapshot into my current work.
+I hope to have some publications out shortly surrounding these techniques.

 <br/>